elunna/nerfhack-changelog/README.md

 #### Bones files trimming
 * When bones files are left, a random selection of items are subject to shuddering.
-* Items that grant wishes will be converted to non-magical equivalents.
 * Magic markers are converted to athames.
 * Quest artifacts cannot be left in bones, they revert to ordinary objects.